SinaiDori/Shopic_Internship_Home_Assignment/README.md

 3. View test reports:
    The HTML report will be generated in the `reports` directory.
-   You can also view it with the command 'open reports/report.html' in the terminal.
+   You can also view it with the command `open reports/report.html` in the terminal.

 ## Implementation Details